ketanpkr/activejob/README.md

 ## GlobalID support

-Active Job supports [GlobalID serialization](https://github.com/rails/activemodel-globalid/) for parameters.
+Active Job supports [GlobalID serialization](https://github.com/rails/activemodel-globalid/) for arguments.
 This makes it possible to pass live Active Record objects to your job instead of class/id pairs, which you then have to manually deserialize.
 Before, jobs would look like this: